-NAC capitalises on Michael’s 40+ years of international business experience, and the Literary and Editorial skills of Sue Anderson (adult and children’s fiction), Andrea Barton (adult fiction and nonfiction), and the diverse abilities of Helen Winter (Script Marketing Unit Head) and Deborah Ackerley (ESL Website Services).
+NAC capitalises on Michael’s 40+ years of international business & relationships' building experience, the remarkably broad range of skills offered by NAC Editorial, in Sue Anderson, Andrea Barton & Dr. Bella Ellwood-Clayton, and the eclectic abilities of Helen Winter (Script Marketing Unit Head) and Deborah Ackerley (ESL Website Services).

 This formidable team brings considerable expertise to support NAC authors.